Andrew Benintendi Player Props: White Sox vs. Guardians

 Andrew Benintendi At The Plate

-- Benintendi leads Chicago with an OBP of .348 this season while batting .284 with 34 walks and 50 runs scored.

-- Among qualifying hitters in baseball, his batting average ranks 25th, his on-base percentage ranks 39th, and he is 123rd in the league in slugging.
+- Among the qualifying batters, he ranks 27th in batting average, while his on-base percentage ranks 43rd and he is 126th in slugging.

-- He has gone deep in two of 92 games played this season, and in 0.5% of his plate appearances.
+- He has gone deep in two of 93 games played this year, and in 0.5% of his plate appearances.

-- Benintendi has an RBI in 23 of 92 games this year, with multiple RBI in five of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 24.7% of his games this year, Benintendi has driven in at least one run.
+In five of those games (5.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.